By Marcin Wojtyczka

 Steps:

 When a piece of standing rigging breaks, the first priority is to take the strain off the affected portion of the rig.
 But don’t reduce sails immediately, as the sails and halyards may be holding something up.
 Once the load is moved to the opposite side and reinforced, you can reduce sails.
 If a stay, shroud or spreader fails, but your mast is still standing, you may be able to use a halyard, topping lift or spare line to support your rig.
 This may buy you a little time while you secure the line and transfer the load.
-Useful backup is a compression terminal, such as Sta-lock that can be used to quickly fix a wire.
+Useful backup is a roll of stainless-steel rig wire rope (or HMPE line), slightly longer than your longest stay and a compression terminal, such as Sta-lock that can be used to quickly fix a wire.

 You may need to have tools and spare parts on board to fix rig failures.
 At a minimum, you should have tools to cut your rig loose and make minor repairs.
 The attached rigging spares checklist from Rigworks contains a comprehensive list of items that you might want to have on board.
 Before heading to sea, think through any other methods you could use to detach stays and shrouds other than cutting, for example removing pins, unscrewing bottle screws, removing a furler from the deck etc.